twister-php/sql/README.md

 So when you find yourself dealing with '[object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch)'; because you have a database of 400+ tables, 6000+ columns/fields, one table with 156 data fields, 10 tables with over 100 fields, 24 tables with over 50 fields, 1000+ varchar/char fields as I have; just remember this library was designed to help reduce some of that complexity!
 Especially still having (semi-)readable queries when you come back to them in a few months or years makes it a joy to use.

-### Limitations of real prepared statements
+### Limitations of 'real' prepared statements

-One of the limitations is that you cannot do this: `WHERE ? = ?` which you can in this class, another limitation is working with NULL values.
+One of the limitations is that you cannot do this: `WHERE ? = ?` which you can in this class, another limitation is that you basically cannot use NULL values (there are workarounds).
 Also, you cannot use dynamic column/table/field names, such as `SELECT ?
-FROM ?`, all of which you can with this class.
+FROM ?`, all of which you can with this class; anything you can do in your `$db->query($sql)` you can do here!

 ## Install